1nterf4ce/metaHarvester/README.md

 -  ✅ 18.
 The ability to import goals from files of 3 formats: csv, json, txt.
 For csv and json files, use the entry: file.csv[column_name]
 - ✅ 19.
 Generating a list of passwords from found names
 -  ✅ 20.
 Searching for email addresses and phone numbers (available in the Crawling module)
 -  ✅ 21.
-For the index-of module (searching for documents in open directories), the ability to search for open directories in Google for a specified site has been added.
+The index-of module has been updated to automatically search for an open directory in Google if the site content does not match the patterns.
 -  ✅ 22.
 Support for all open directory page templates
 -  ✅ 23.
 For Google and Google Dork modules, a function has been added to bypass captcha via: public proxies, private proxies, or the Tor network
 -  ✅ 24.
 Automatic addition of cookies to requests